ketan-clairyon/fhir-mcp-server/README.md

 ## Notes

 * Ensure your virtual environment is activated when running commands.
-* The server communicates via stdio transport.
+* The server communicates via STDIO or HTTP(S) transport, as configured.
+* For production deployments, consider securing the server with HTTPS and implementing authentication mechanisms.